SantoshPenugurthi/Dassault-Rafale-Detection-Analinear/README.md

 ## Usage

 2. **Task1-Object_Detection.py:**
    - Execute this script for detecting airplanes in images.
-It will load an image from input directory and detect objects in an image using `yolov8m`.
+It will load an image from the input directory and detect objects in an image using `yolov8m`.

 3. **Task2-Dassault_Rafale_Detection_Analinear.ipynb:**
-   - Open and run this Google Colab notebook for implementation of Dassault Rafale detection on custom dataset.
+   - Open and run this Google Colab notebook for implementation of Dassault Rafale detection on the custom dataset.

 4. **Task2-Testing_unseen_image.py:**
    - Run this script to test the best-trained model `best.pt` on unseen images.